MartijnBruzzese/ModelHaven-Studio/BOOK_DRAFT.md

 Two simple ideas follow from this:

 - A **sleep switch** — temporary pause of use or distribution
 - A **kill switch** — permanent withdrawal or deletion of content or consent

 Revocation should not be theoretical.
 It should do something in the system.

+### 7. Animals and representation

+Animals cannot give consent in the way humans do, yet they are frequently used in storytelling, advertising and generated content.
+Ethical design still applies here.
+It means:

+- avoiding depictions that normalize cruelty or neglect
+- being mindful about how animals are instrumentalized purely as “content”
+- recognizing that living beings are not decorative objects

+The goal is simple: creativity should not dull our sense of care toward other forms of life.

+### Defending the voiceless

+A recurring idea in this project is simple: some beings do not get to speak inside our systems.
+Children often cannot defend themselves.
+Animals cannot enter consent forms.
+Vulnerable people may not be heard even when they do speak.
+Ethical technology has to take this seriously.

+Designing with empathy means:

+- assuming not everyone can advocate for themselves
+- building defaults that protect those who are easiest to exploit
+- listening carefully to those who work directly with vulnerable groups

+Defending the voiceless is not sentimentality.
+It is a design principle.

 ---